Hannah Abouchar ’21

 Chris is a sophomore from Atlanta, Georgia studying International Relations.
 He serves as co-president of the CMC Black Student Alliance (BSA) where he works to build a strong and safe community for black students on campus.
 Chris’s interest in human rights has stemmed from his lifelong interest in civic engagement and his Haitian-American heritage.
 Thus, he is interested in the protections of human rights domestically and worldwide.
 Chris believes that politics play a large role in these protections and enjoys staying informed on current events through print journalism.
 He aspires to attend law school after graduating from college.

-Laleh is a junior from Karachi, Pakistan who’s planning to major in History.
+Laleh is a senior from Karachi, Pakistan majoring in History.
 Laleh also works as a member of the Diversity and Inclusion Board, a First Year Guide and an Outdoor Initiative leader.
 She’s interested in German history and is trying to learn the language after travelling through Germany this summer and freaking out over historical sites.
 In her free time, you can find her mourning the (disappointing) end of the Rick and Morty season and laughing at horrible jokes.

 William Carter ’21